ferrazzosito/unibz-infosec-frontend-safe/README.md

 - The chat takes a bit to load, wait until input chat allows you to write.

 - The chat is from a frontend point of view a bit buggy, because it was meant for a slight different version of react.
 Nevertheless, if you use it properly, without particular edge cases, it works as it should.

+-- vulnerabilities

+-- vulnerabilities notes (how things work or where to find them)